 An area in south-west Scotland at the heart of a major surge of Phytophthora ramorum on larch in 2013 was designated* as a Management Zone (shown by the red outline on the map below – illustrative only).
 Within this zone the disease was too advanced to stop its spread within the area, so efforts have been focused on tackling new outbreaks in Scotland outside the Management Zone.

 * The Plant Health (Forestry) (Phytophthora ramorum Management Zone) Order 2014

 Statutory Plant Health Notices

-Statutory Plant Health Notices (SPHNs) are issued requiring the felling of infected larch stands and susceptible hosts within a 250 metre buffer zone everywhere in Scotland outside the Management Zone.
-No SPHNs are issued inside the Management Zone, in order to allow the phased removal of larch within the capacity of the forestry sector to harvest and process the timber.
+Statutory Plant Health Notices (SPHNs) are issued requiring the felling of larch trees infected with P. ramorum plus larch within a 250 metre buffer zone everywhere in Scotland outside the Management Zone.
+SPHNs for P. ramorum are generally not issued inside the Management Zone, in order to allow the phased removal of larch within the capacity of the forestry sector to harvest and process the timber.

 Wood movement and processing licences

 You must apply for a movement licence to remove wood from a site issued with an SPHN or to move larch material from within the Management Zone to any site outside it.
 Wood from SPHN sites or wood moving from within the Management Zone to a site outside it can only go to a facility that holds a processing licence to handle it.
 Information on applying for movement or processing licences can be found here or contact your local Scottish Forestry Conservancy Office for support.